 Private insurance companies sell Rhode Island Medicare Supplement plans.
 These plans help cover some of the out-of-pocket expenses that remain after Medicare pays.
 The federal Medicare program is a health insurance program for persons 65 years or older and those with qualifying disabilities.
 However, the federal Medicare program doesn’t cover 100%; instead, there are deductibles, copayments, and coinsurances that apply.
 To help offset the out-of-pocket expenses, private insurance companies work with Medicare by offering beneficiaries additional coverage through Medigap plans.

-Rhode Island Medicare Benefits
+Rhode Island Medicare Supplement Benefits for 2021

 Rhode Island Medicare Benefits for the Disabled Under 65